paoptu023/COMS6111-proj2/README.md

 * Bing Search Account Key: 'HIWkFhlcqfV0SsO9ac7smysylCtGDsuMVyqgSWPPDZI' or 'VpF0+1+uCEJrUKT5cFOV7eeG8cowehPtdV+sgVA4Tw0'

+* Additional information:
+** Dealing with non-html documents: We skipped pages with .pdf or .ppt in their urls.

-* Result evaluation:
+** Result evaluation:
    We observe several critical words, and compare the frequencies we have with sample program’s result.
 The document frequencies given by two programs are mostly the same or differed by 1.

-* Multiple-word information:
+** Multiple-word information:
     We did not include multiple-word information in the content summaries.